-Associate Professor Linda Hobbs
+Professor Linda Hobbs

 Linda is working on a project exploring issues around teaching ‘out-of-field’, including teacher identity, support needs, subject-specific knowledge and pedagogy, and boundary crossings.
 Linda is also working on a research project exploring school-based pedagogies in teacher education.

 Virginia is a Lecturer in Education (Mathematics Education).
 She worked as a government solicitor for 10 years before studying and teaching early years Montessori education in the USA.
 These teaching experiences drew her into mathematics research, and following qualifying and teaching in early childhood education settings in Australia, Virginia taught at universities in South Australia and Tasmania, completing her PhD in early childhood mathematics where she researched young children’s statistical learning and reasoning.
 Her current research interests include the role of language in mathematics learning, reasoning, learning dispositions, and education policy.

 Dr. Carly Sawatzki